boofish/json_bugs/README.md

 ### 1.Introduction

-This is a bug related Expected Behavior Violation.
+This is a bug related to Expected Behavior Violation.

 Specifically, as documented in the [specification][1] (i.e, "A JSON parser MUST accept all texts that conform to the JSON grammar"),